-Got obsessed with watching Legend of the Condor Heroes 2017, and just had to try arranging 鐵血丹心, the opening theme.
+Got obsessed with watching Legend of the Condor Heroes 2017, and just had to try arranging 鐵血丹心 for the Electone Stagea ELS-02C

-I … I just had to try arranging and playing it on the Electone.
+I … I just had to try arranging and playing it on the Yamaha Electone.

-- 鐵血丹心 is one of those very “standard” sort of pop composition, involving just that few number of chords.
+- 鐵血丹心 is one of those very “super standard” sort of pop composition, involving just that few number of chords.
 But perhaps, this is exactly what makes it so easy and enjoyable to listen to.